-Introduction to Tourism and Hospitality 0.5 unit The elements of tourism and hospitality; facility and accommodation, food and beverage, travel, tourism activities and the economic impact of tourism are introduced.
+Introduction to Tourism and Hospitality

+The elements of tourism and hospitality; facility and accommodation, food and beverage, travel, tourism activities and the economic impact of tourism are introduced.
 A creative problem-solving approach is applied to the development and design of these elements.
 The course stresses critical thinking techniques and writing presentation skills.
 Coursework includes lectures, primary research, case analysis and field trips.

-Introduction to Food Service Management 0.5 unit
+Introduction to Food Service Management